secretstartups/handbook/job-families/sales/technical-account-manager/index.html.md

 ###  Director of TAMs Requirements

-* 7 - 10 years of management experience leading teams in a software company
+* Demonstrated progressive management experience leading teams in a software company
-* 5 years experience leading customer success managers, account management or sales teams with team sizes of 30 people+
+* Demonstrated progressive experience leading customer success managers, account management or sales teams with team sizes of 30 people+
-* 3 years experience leading managers of customer success teams in a SaaS or subscription enterprise software company
+* Demonstrated progressive experience leading managers of customer success teams in a SaaS or subscription enterprise software company
 * Knowledgeable with cloud technologies (e.g., Kubernetes, Docker), application security (SAST, DAST) and/or cloud deployment models (AWS, GCP, Azure) is a plus
 * Demonstrated ability to lead managers and successfully manage global, distributed teams across cultures, lines of business, and geographies
 * Possesses a strong management presence and leadership ability, with communication and interpersonal skills that inspire and motivate leaders and teams